-Quickstart: Create an Enterprise tier cache (preview)
+Quickstart: Create a Redis Enterprise cache

 - Enterprise, which uses volatile memory (DRAM) on a virtual machine to store data

 - Enterprise Flash, which uses both volatile and non-volatile memory (NVMe or SSD) to store data.

 To create a cache, sign in to the Azure portal and select Create a resource.

 On the New page, select Databases and then select Azure Cache for Redis.

 On the New Redis Cache page, configure the settings for your new cache.

 Setting Suggested value Description Subscription Drop down and select your subscription.
 The subscription under which to create this new Azure Cache for Redis instance.
 Resource group Drop down and select a resource group, or select Create new and enter a new resource group name.
 Name for the resource group in which to create your cache and other resources.
 By putting all your app resources in one resource group, you can easily manage or delete them together.
 DNS name Enter a globally unique name.
 The cache name must be a string between 1 and 63 characters that contains only numbers, letters, or hyphens.
 The name must start and end with a number or letter, and can't contain consecutive hyphens.
 Your cache instance's host name will be <DNS name>..redisenterprise.cache.azure.net.
 Location Drop down and select a location.
 Enterprise tiers are available in selected Azure regions.
 Cache type Drop down and select an Enterprise or Enterprise Flash tier and a size.
 The tier determines the size, performance, and features that are available for the cache.

 Be sure to check the box under "Terms" before proceeding.

 Select Next: Advanced and set Clustering policy to Enterprise.
 Enable Non-TLS access only if you plan to connect to the new cache without using TLS.
 This is not recommended, however.